dannyparsons/nachecks/README.md

 ## Motivation

-The motivating application for producing this package was the calculation of *Climate Normals*: 30 year averages of surface meteorological measurements e.g. total rainfall and mean temperature that provide benchmark knowledge of the climate at specific locations.
+The motivating application for producing this package was the calculation of *Climate Normals*: Long term averages of surface meteorological measurements e.g. total rainfall and mean temperature that provide benchmark information about the climate at specific locations.
 The World Meteorological Organization (WMO) Guidelines on the Calculation of Climate Normals<sup id="a1">[1](#f1)</sup> provides recommendations to standardise these calculations across countries, including handling of missing values.